-4. How can OJJDP help you next year?
+4. How can OJJDP provide technical assistance?

 North Dakota has a large American Indian population as well as a continued influx of New Immigrants, and thus, training focused on R/ED reduction strategies that have proven successful with these populations would be helpful.